-From the moment they first sashayed onto the lingerie scene, our underwear drawers have never been the same.
-Agent Provocateur, founded by Joe Corré (son of Malcolm McLaren and Vivienne Westwood) and Serena Rees, debuted with a Soho boutique on Broadwick Street in 1994.
+From the moment Agent Provocateur first sashayed onto the lingerie scene, our underwear drawers have never been the same.

 They’ve since conquered the global undie-world: an iconic brand, fashioning sensual lingerie from exquisite fabrics, through great craftsmanship – yet always leaving something to the imagination.
-(All of which goes some way to explaining why their award-winning website gets an amazing 20,000 hits a day.)
-And it’s not just about good looks: fit is important, too.
-Ask for help, and you’ll be served by an Agent Provocateur lingerie expert, dressed in a pink housecoat which just happens to have been designed by Vivienne Westwood.
+But it’s not just about good looks: fit is important, too.
+(Ask for help, and you’ll be served by an Agent Provocateur lingerie expert, dressed in a pink housecoat which just happens to have been designed by Vivienne Westwood.)

 Today, there are Agent Provocateur boutiques in Mayfair, Notting Hill, Knightsbridge – not to mention Rue Cambon and Rue de Grenelle and Madison Avenue; you can find their designs from Moscow to Melbourne, via Miami.
 But wherever Agent Provocateur is sold, the interiors feature boudoir-inspired furnishings, creating an ambience of playful luxury which invite indulgence.

-As sensual as their lingerie, it pulses with notes of Moroccan rose oil, Egyptian jasmine, French magnolia, ylang ylang and white gardenia.
+As sensual as their lingerie, it pulses with notes of Moroccan rose oil, Egyptian jasmine, magnolia, ylang ylang and white gardenia.
 As you’d imagine, the base notes also deliver va-va-voom: animalic musk, Virginian cedarwood, Haitian vetiver and amber.
-Its opaque, egg-shaped, lingerie-pink bottle was unlike any other fragrance flacon, teasingly tasseled around the neck, remains unlike anything else in the perfume bottle universe.
+Its opaque, egg-shaped, lingerie-pink bottle – unlike any other fragrance flacon – teasingly tasseled around the neck, remains unlike anything else in the perfume bottle universe.

 They’ve revolutionised our underwear drawers.
 They’ve brought us fragrances which flagrantly do what other scents whisper at: entice, with their sensuality and sometimes downright sexiness.
 And you know what?
 Long may Agent Provocateur continue to lead us into temptation…